contoweb/laravel-pdflib/README.md

 ```

-Don't forget to firstly set the position and use the right font.
+Don't forget to set the cursor position and use the right font before writing text.
 Since the package extends PDFlib, you also can pass PDFlib options as a second parameter.

 > You only have to use `writeText` when placing two text blocks next to each other.